subhasish12345/MYSTUDENTHUB/README.md

 # MyStudentHub - All-in-One Campus Platform

 Welcome to MyStudentHub, a modern, feature-rich, and scalable web application designed to be the central digital hub for any educational institution.
-Built with Next.js, Firebase, and ShadCN UI, this platform provides a seamless and integrated experience for students, teachers, and administrators.
+This platform provides a seamless and integrated experience for students, teachers, and administrators.

-This project was developed in collaboration with a project lead, demonstrating the power of AI-assisted development to rapidly prototype and build complex, real-world applications.
+This project was proudly developed by **Subhasish Nayak (Team Nanites)**, showcasing a robust and user-centric application built with modern web technologies.

 ## ✨ Features

 MyStudentHub is packed with features designed to enhance the campus experience, streamline communication, and boost productivity.

 ### Core Platform & Design
-- **Modern Tech Stack**: Next.js 15 (App Router), React, TypeScript, and Tailwind CSS.
+- **Modern Tech Stack**: A powerful application built with Next.js 15 (App Router), React, TypeScript, and Tailwind CSS.
 - **Role-Based Access Control**: Secure authentication and distinct dashboard experiences for **Admins**, **Teachers**, and **Students**.
 - **Customizable Appearance**:
     - **Dark/Light Mode**: Full support for system, light, and dark themes.
     - **Animated Backgrounds**: A selection of 10 unique, animated background themes for dashboard personalization.
-- **In-App & Push Notifications**: A complete notification system powered by Firebase Cloud Messaging to keep users informed about assignments, notices, and events.
+- **In-App & Push Notifications**: A complete notification system to keep users informed about assignments, notices, and events.
+- **Progressive Web App (PWA)**: Fully installable on any device (desktop or mobile) for a native-app-like experience with offline capabilities.
 - **Custom 404 Page**: A creative and engaging "Page Not Found" page with a retro TV animation.

 ### 👤 Admin Features